The TFAO Free Online Digital

 Research Assistant, Swedish School of Economics and Business Administration.

-of Historians of Nineteenth-Century Art and is an affiliated society of
+by the Association of Historians of Nineteenth-Century Art and is an affiliated

 Go to

-of our web site are provided only as referrals for your further consideration.
+outside of our web site are provided only as referrals for your further

-Please use due diligence in judging the quality of information contained
+consideration.
+Please use due diligence in judging the quality of information

-web pages see Traditional Fine Arts Organization, Inc.'s General Resources section in Online Resources for Collectors and Students of
+information on evaluating web pages see TFAO's General Resources section in Online Resources for Collectors and Students of

 Art History.